 That means Tinkerine Suite is super easy to understand and use, even if you’re not good with computers or haven’t done much 3D printing before.
 This makes it perfect for uses in classrooms where younger children may not have much experience with technology, with the simple UX making learning Tinkerine Suite a breeze.

-Moreover, alongside the printing parameters there are tips that explain what changing each setting will do to the print.
-This helps students to learn as they tinker with their models.
+Moreover, alongside the printing parameters there are tips that explain how changing each setting will affect the print.
+This helps students to learn as they tinker with their models — learning through doing, an immersive learning experience.
 Tinkerine Suite also features accurate estimates of how long a print will take, which is very useful when factoring in lesson plans of a certain length.
 Overall, it’s the perfect 3D slicer for education.

 6 — Prusa Slicer — Best 3D Printer Software For Prusa Printer Owners